sourcegraph/handbook/content/departments/security/secure-code-training.md

 ## Secure coding guidelines
 We have [internal secure coding guidelines](https://sourcegraph.sourcegraph.com/notebooks/Tm90ZWJvb2s6Njc=) published.
 Here you will find examples of how to prevent certain vulnerabilities.
 It is mandatory for a software engineer to have read the guidelines.

-After having read the guidelines, please complete the Continue item 'Secure coding assessment'.
+After having read the guidelines, please complete the Continue item 'Secure Coding - Assessment'.

 ## Optional resources